The Boogeyman (wrestler): Tough Enough and Ohio Valley Wrestling (2004–2005)

 Wright first entered the world of professional wrestling to take part in the fourth season of the World Wrestling Entertainment (WWE) produced reality television competition Tough Enough.
 On October 15, 2004, he attended the two-day event in Venice Beach, California, where he was among eight finalists chosen.
-After surviving the first day of eliminations he admitted that he was actually 40 years old—five years over the competition's cut off point—and not 30 as he'd claimed.
+After surviving the first day of eliminations he admitted that he was actually 40 years old—five years over the competition's cut off point—and not 30 as he had claimed.
 As a result, he was cut from the competition.

 Though he had been cut from Tough Enough, WWE officials invited him to come to their developmental territory Ohio Valley Wrestling (OVW) for possible training.
 He trained between January and June 2005, making his OVW debut on June 25, 2005.
 During a dark match pitting the team of Seth Skyfire and Robert Fury against Robbie Dawber and his partner, Wright entered the ring and squashed all three men, no-selling the offense of Skyfire in the process.
 He then announced that he was "The Boogeyman" before leaving the building.
 The Boogeyman gimmick further evolved into a "monster" face who would appear when another wrestler said his name and attack him, while not selling any offense he received.